ski boot size chart

 Now that we’ve got our ‘why’ sorted, let’s get to the ‘how’.
 The ski boot size chart might look like a cryptic crossword at first glance, but once you break it down, it’s really pretty simple.
 You know how when you buy regular shoes, you look at your US or EU size?
 Well, in the ski world, we have something called mondo point sizing.
 It’s like the universal language of ski boot sizes, and it’s measured in centimeters.
 No fuss, no confusion – every ski boot size in the world uses the same scale.

 So how do you find your mondo size?
-See, ski boots use something called the Mondo Point system – it’s a standard used by ski boot manufacturers that measures the foot in centimeters.
-Sounds fancy, right?
-But really, it’s pretty simple.
 All you need is to measure the length of your foot in centimeters, and voila, that’s your ski boot size.
-For a more detailed understanding, check out this guide on the Mondo Point system.”
+For a more detailed understanding, check out this guide on the Mondo Point system.

 Within these sizes, you’ll also see boots classified as ‘performance’, ‘recreational’, or ‘comfort’ fits.
 Performance boots are tight and precise for experienced skiers who want maximum control.
 Recreational fits offer a balance between comfort and control, while comfort fits are roomier and perfect for casual skiers who value comfort over precision.